Sunday, June 29, 2025

 'There's nothing that boy can't do,' A.J. said proudly.
 'Jimmy was out roping me in just three months, he was herding cattle in no time at all, and he was simply a natural in the saddle.'

-Springfield surmised that he acquired the knowledge needed to become a cowboy from those Zane Grey novels or by watching John Wayne perform on horseback.
-I mean, it was such a smooth transition in such a short time.
+Springfield surmised that he acquired the knowledge needed to become a cowboy from Zane Grey novels or from watching John Wayne ride.
+It was such a smooth transition in such a short time.

 'You seem to like the guy,' John said.